rh-mobb/documentation/content/docs/redhat/acm/submariner/rosa/rosa-submariner.md

 EOF
 ```

-NOTE: Set the the value of globalnetEnabled to true if you want to enable Submariner Globalnet in the ManagedClusterSet.
+NOTE: Set the the value of `globalnetEnabled: true` if you want to enable Submariner Globalnet in the ManagedClusterSet.

-* Check the Submariner Broker in the rosa-clusters-broker namespace:
+* Check the Submariner Broker in the `rosa-clusters-broker` namespace:

 ```sh
 kubectl get broker -n rosa-clusters-broker